lypitech/shuvlog/README.md

 <a href="sink-ndjsonfile"></a>
 - `NdJsonFileSink`
-> [!IMPORTANT]
+  > CAUTION:
   > This kind of Sink should be saved in `.json` files.
 If it's not the case, a warning will be thrown.

   This Sink has the same parameters and formats as the [`JsonFileSink`](#sink-jsonfile), but following the JSON formatting of [NDJSON](https://docs.mulesoft.com/dataweave/latest/dataweave-formats-ndjson).